Best Medicare Advantage Plans in Alabama (2026)

 We reviewed the best Medicare Advantage plans in Alabama to identify leading insurers across major plan types.
 Our analysis focused on CMS star ratings, monthly premiums and maximum out-of-pocket limits.

-Cigna HealthCare has the best Medicare Advantage HMO plans with a 4.0 CMS star rating and a low $6 monthly premium.
-UnitedHealthcare offers the most competitive HMO-POS options, averaging $18 per month with $5,725 maximum out-of-pocket (MOOP) limits.
-For PPO flexibility, Humana combines a 4.0-star rating with a $3,000 maximum out-of-pocket limit, though at a higher $28 average monthly cost.
+Cigna HealthCare tops the HMO category with a 4.0 CMS star rating and a $6 monthly premium.
+UnitedHealthcare leads HMO-POS with an $18 average monthly premium and a $5,725 MOOP.
+Humana's best PPO plan carries a 4.0-star rating and a $3,000 MOOP at $28 a month.

 HMOCigna HealthCare4.00$6$5,636HealthSpring Preferred (HMO)